EzLucca/rank_1_Born2BRoot/Born2beroot.md

 ## Difference between aptitude and apt

-aptitude is an enhanced version of apt.
+Aptitude is an enhanced version of apt.
 APT is a lower-level package manager and aptitude is a high-level package manager.
 `APTITUDE` offers better functionality compared to `apt`. apt is command-line only and focuse on being simple and consistent interface.